Tri-County Council members battle over transportation priorities

 The bill passed the Senate Environment and Public Works Committee unanimously, "but has a very long way to travel before it becomes law and is fully funded."

-Van Hollen added that he’s written to U.S. Transportation Secretary Elaine Chau asking for Better Utilizing Investments to Leverage Development, or Build, grant funding for Southern Maryland Rapid Transit to create a line from White Plains in Charles County to the Branch Avenue Metrorail Station in Prince George’s County.
+Van Hollen added that he's written to U.S. Transportation Secretary Elaine Chau asking for Better Utilizing Investments to Leverage Development grant funding for Southern Maryland Rapid Transit to create a line from White Plains in Charles County to the Branch Avenue Metrorail Station in Prince George's County.

 Budget approved